msimecek/Azure-Speech-CLI/README.md

 This command expects a folder with all audio samples as WAV files and TXT file with corresponding transcripts.

-It creates the output folder, divides data into two sets ("train" and "test") a compresses them into ZIP files.
+It creates the output folder, divides data in two sets ("train" and "test") a compresses them into ZIP files.
 At the end you will get:

 * Train.zip
 * train.txt